 In addition to tutoring, the COWS also offers a quiet and focused atmosphere for writing with access to computers, a printer, and writing resources.
 Whenever the door is open, feel free to use our space.

 The mission of the COWS is educational: we support students in their growth as writers and speakers.
 As such, copyediting is beyond our purview.
-If you would like copyediting for your senior thesis, you are welcome to contact a tutor to hire privately or send an email to the Assistant Director.
+If you would like copyediting for your senior thesis, you are welcome to contact a tutor to hire privately.

 Work for the COWS